Dharun Ayyasamy

-Dharun Ayyasamy (born 31 December 1996) is an Indian track athlete.
-He specialises in the 400 metres and the 400 metres hurdles events.
-He participated in the 4 × 400 metres relay event at the 2016 Summer Olympics.
-He's the first and only Indian to run below 49sec (48.80sec) in 400m Hurdles.
+Dharun Ayyasamy (born 31 December 1996) is an Indian track athlete who specializes in 400 m and 400 m hurdles events.
+He is the first and only Indian to run below 49sec (48.80sec) in 400 m hurdles.
+Dharun represented India in the men's 4×400 m relay event at the 2016 Rio Olympics.

 Early life

-Dharun was born on 31 December 1996 in a village called Ravuthampalayam near Avinashi in Tiruppur district.
+Dharun was born on 31 December 1996 in Ravuthampalayam village in Tiruppur district of Tamil Nadu.
 When he was in fourth grade, his father died of tuberculosis.
-Dharun's mother is a school teacher while his sister Sathya plays volleyball for Tamil Nadu.
+Dharun's mother was a school teacher while his sister Sathya played volleyball for Tamil Nadu.

-Dharun completed his schooling at The Century Foundation School in Tirupur and trained at ON YOUR MARK academy at rakipalayam and he never looked back since then.
-He later studied B.A. at the Alva's College of Arts in Moodabidri, Karnataka.
+Dharun completed his schooling at The Century Foundation School in Tiruppur.
 He represented Tamil Nadu at kho kho before switching to athletics in tenth grade.
+He did his Bachelor of Arts degree at Alva's College of Arts in Moodabidri, Karnataka.

 Career

-Dharun won the 400 metres hurdles gold medal at the 2016 South Asian Games in Guwahati with a time of 50.54 seconds, finishing 0.03 seconds ahead of fellow Indian Jithin Paul whom he overtook at the last hurdle.
+Dharun won the 400 metres hurdles gold medal at the 2016 South Asian Games with a time of 50.54 seconds, finishing 0.03 seconds ahead of fellow Indian Jithin Paul whom he overtook at the last hurdle.

-In July 2016, Dharun was part of the relay team that broke the national 4 × 400 metres relay record at Bangalore and qualified for the Olympics.
+In July 2016, Dharun was part of the relay team that broke the national 4 × 400 m relay record at Bengaluru and qualified for the Olympics.
 The quartet of Dharun, Mohammad Anas, Kunhu Muhammed and Arokia Rajiv clocked 3:00:91, rewriting the national record of 3:02.17 set by themselves four weeks earlier in Turkey.
 The performance helped the relay team jump to 13th place in the world rankings.
 It was the third time a men's relay team from India qualified for the Olympics, after 1964 and 2000.

-In August 2018, Dharun won the 400 meter hurdles silver medal at the Asian Games in Jakarta with a timing of 48.96 seconds setting a new national record.
+In August 2018, Dharun won the 400 m hurdles silver medal at the Asian Games with a timing of 48.96 seconds setting a new national record.